datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    a :term:`symlink` of the desired name to the dataset inside of it.
 Here is how it is done, for the midterm project dataset:

+   First, create an ``alias/`` directory in the store:

    .. runrecord:: _examples/DL-101-147-121
       :language: console
       :workdir: dl-101

       $ mkdir /home/me/myriastore/alias

-   Afterwards, place a :term:`symlink` inside of it:
+   Afterwards, place a :term:`symlink` with a name of your choice to the dataset inside of it.
+Here, we create a symlink called ``midterm_project``:

    .. runrecord:: _examples/DL-101-147-122
       :language: console